-Faculty may meet their teaching expectations by delivering courses via a variety of course delivery modalities (e.g., traditional lecture, studio, flipped, online).
+Faculty may meet their teaching expectations by delivering courses via a variety of course delivery modalities.
 Many combinations of courses, labs, senior design sections, special problems, and load rearrangements can be used to meet the teaching assignment guidelines, and special consideration may be given to new faculty members as part of their Professional Growth Plans, as explained in paragraph 7.2.1 below.
 Supervision of graduate research does not satisfy this teaching guideline.